jkristell/infrared/README.md

 # Infrared
-A library for reading infrared signals from Rust.
+A library for using remote controls with embedded Rust!

-## What works
+## Status

+### The good
- - Receiving and decoding signals from a remote control that use the NEC protocol
+ - Receiving and decoding signals from remote controls that use the NEC protocol, or the Samsung variant of it, should work.
+ - Adding a mapping for a new Remote is doable

+### The bad
+  - The API is to be considered WIP and will evolve as I add new features and correct all mistakes done by me previously :).
+  - The tools for capturing remotes are not great yet
+  - Only supports the NEC protocol

 ## Tested with

-Tested with a st32f401re board, a Vishay TSOP382 and a "Special for MP3" remote.
-The example code is available  [Here](examples/polling)
+    - Tested with a st32f401re and bluepill boards
+    - Vishay TSOP382 IR receiver
+    - "Special for MP3" and Samsung remotes.

 ![Boards](http://jott.se/wordpress/wp-content/uploads/2019/06/boards_small.jpg)

+## How to use it

+The examples are the documentation for now.
+The stm32f401-interrupt is probably the one to start to look at.
+Beware that as I add more features there will be breaking changes.

-## Todo
+## Near time goals
-    - Test more NEC remotes
-    - Implement support for extended NEC
-    - Imlement support for transmitting
+    - Implement support for transmitting
     - Implement support for RC protocols (RC-5 and RC-6)
-    - Implement support for Timer-Capture
+    - Hw Timer-Capture based example
+    - Better tracer/capture application so that remotes can be cloned easily
-    - More examples and utilities
+    - More utilities

+## Long time goals
+USB/Network support to be able to create universal remote control type of applications.

 ## References

  * https://www.sbprojects.net/knowledge/ir/nec.php
  * https://www.vishay.com/docs/82491/tsop382.pdf

 ![Remote](http://jott.se/wordpress/wp-content/uploads/2019/06/remote_small.jpg)